-On this page, you can find general information about the grant scheme and details of the application process.
+On this page, you can find general information about the grant scheme.
 Once the Research Projects and Applied Working Groups are confirmed in late Summer 2022, there will be further information regarding their objectives, including ways in which you may contribute, plus regular updates on upcoming events and networking opportunities.
 Please let us know if you would like to be notified of future activities by filling in this form.

-The Research Projects will relate to the following thematic areas:
+Research Projects relate to the following thematic areas:

 - Variation in Creativity and Imagination

 - Applying Cultural Evolution to Enhance Global Human Futures